neha13rana/Student_Counselling_Chatbot/README.md

-🎓✨ EduGuide Buddy: Your Smart Student Counselling Chatbot ✨🎓
+#🎓✨ EduGuide Buddy: Your Smart Student Counselling Chatbot ✨🎓

-🌟 Revolutionizing Student Admissions with AI-Powered Assistance
+**📌 Overview**

-Welcome to EduGuide Buddy – your intelligent, multilingual virtual assistant designed to simplify the admission process for students and educational institutions in Gujarat!
-Powered by cutting-edge LLMs (Large Language Models), this chatbot breaks language barriers, reduces administrative hassles, and makes education guidance accessible, fast, and efficient.
+This project is an intelligent virtual assistant designed to streamline the admission process for educational institutions in Gujarat.
+The chatbot supports multiple languages and leverages advanced Large Language Models (LLMs) to provide dynamic, context-aware responses.
+It aims to eliminate language barriers, reduce administrative workload, and enhance accessibility for students and parents.

 **✨ Features**